 We, the SEO professionals, spend a considerable time in creating backlinks to improve website rankings.
 On the other spectrum, we have Google that works continuously to improve the search engine results and unleashes the Penguin and Panda updates to penalize the website violating search engine ranking norms.

 In the midst, we have websites that don’t follow any black-hat SEO practices but still get penalized and begin to lose the backlinks built with much effort.

 In this article, we will share some ways to get back the lost backlinks.

 Why Do You Lose Links?

-Let us go through the typical reasons of losing backlinks.
+Let us go through the typical reasons for losing backlinks.
 These reasons include:

 - Manual link removal or editing by webmasters

-- Ownership change of the websites and removal of outbound links by new owner
+- Ownership change of the websites and removal of outbound links by the new owner

 - 301 Error- It happens when the page redirects to some other place, and your backlink is left behind.
 It might take place because of a site makeover or launching a site anew after cleaning the previous content and links.